willhoward/plexus/README.md

 # Plexus Technical Test

-This project was created with, the documentation for which is [here](https://github.com/facebook/create-react-app).
+This project was created with Create React App, the documentation for which is [here](https://github.com/facebook/create-react-app).

 ## Getting Started